 The OFFSET and MATCH formulas will help your work again.
 The combination of the two formulas will give the result we want.
 Therefore, we will use these formulas.
 Subsequently, they are handy in Excel to improve our template.

 We place the sales dashboard under the main chart, and it is visible that it changes dynamically upon choosing a month from the list.
 Of course, you can shape this the way you want (colors, patterns, shades, etc., using’ Shape Fill,” Shape Outline,’ or a shape effects tool.)

 Sales Distribution Chart Template – Population Pyramid

 This lesson will show you how to create a great-looking sales distribution chart in Excel to establish the distribution of customers by age and product type.

 Bad news.
 Excel doesn’t have this chart style in the chart’s ribbon.
-However, we’ll create your own sales distribution chart using a pyramid chart.
+However, we’ll create your sales distribution chart using a pyramid chart.

 Another option is to use the pyramid chart to show a community’s age structure.
 However, in our opinion, a simple bar chart is a fragile solution to show you the distribution of products over group buckets.

 The population pyramid charts effectively analyze male and female populations of various ages.

 Sales Campaign Analysis using Maps

-How to create excel maps to track sales performance?
-From now it’s simple; you need only 2 minutes to finish the procedure.
+How to create Excel maps to track sales performance?
+From now on, it’s simple; you need only 2 minutes to finish the procedure.

 Over the past few days, we’ve worked hard in the Excel UK and US Dashboard prototyping phase.
 In various business sectors, mapping plays a valuable role in sales tracking, product analysis, market analysis, risk management, or decision-making in top administration.

 Thank you for being with us today!
 You can download the sales tracker template collection using this link.